aminabuzahra/recreating-tesla/README.md

 # Tesla "Model 3" First Webpage Recreation

-This project is almost a **precise** recreation of the official Tesla "Model 3" first webpage.
+This project is almost a **precise** recreation of the official Tesla "Model 3" first webpage https://www.tesla.com/model3.
 It has been created to practice web development skills and to demonstrate web development skills including HTML and CSS.

 ## Project Structure